Getting Here

 By Air

-Hinterland Aviation flies to Cooktown from Cairns three times a day every day except Sunday departing from Hangar 7 on Tom McDonald Drive in the General Aviation precinct.
+Hinterland Aviation flies to Cooktown from Cairns daily departing from Hangar 7 on Tom McDonald Drive in the General Aviation precinct.
 Charter flights are also available.
-The 35 minute flight provides spectacular views over the rainforest and reef.
+The 45 minute flight provides spectacular views over the rainforest and reef.

-Full details for all Cook Shire airports and airstrips at Cooktown, Coen, Laura and Lakeland available here
+Full details for all Cook Shire airports and airstrips at Cooktown, Coen, Laura and Lakeland are available by contacting Cook Shire Council on (07) 4082 0500.

 By Bus